Home | Volume 48 | Article number 124

 Introduction Down

 Bronchial asthma (BA) is a serious public health problem affecting individuals of all age groups and economic conditions.
 According to the World Health Organization (WHO) in 2016, asthma affected 235 million people globally, with 15 to 20 million of these individuals consisting of the Indian population [1-3].
 Bronchial asthma management can be challenging and involves both the individual with BA and their family members.
 The patients need to learn specifics about their illness to control the disease effectively.
 It is well documented that insufficient disease-specific knowledge is one of the factors contributing to ineffective control in asthmatics [1-6].
-Patient education programs have been found to be useful in increasing disease-specific knowledge and can be contributing factor in the control of the disease.
+Patient education programs have been found to be useful in increasing disease-specific knowledge and can be a contributing factor in the control of the disease.
 Developing an individually tailored educational program, and assessment of the disease-specific knowledge is of prime importance [1,5,7].
 To successfully customize patient education in bronchial asthma, the disparities between disease-specific knowledge and self-management skills should be evaluated objectively.
 Self-reported questionnaires assessing patients´ knowledge can be a useful tool in narrowing these disparities, particularly if these tools are validated properly and in patients´ regional language.
-Specific patient education programs for BA patients use Valid and reliable knowledge questionnaires to assess the patient´s knowledge and objectify the effect of the education program [1,5].
+Specific patient education programs for BA patients use valid and reliable knowledge questionnaires to assess the patient´s knowledge and objectify the effect of the education program [1,5].

 Valid and reliable questionnaires are available in various languages including English [1], French [3], Chinese [8], Spanish [9], Portuguese [10], and Turkish [11], but not Marathi.
 Marathi is the regional language in Maharashtra, India, but the best of our knowledge and literature search, currently there is no method to evaluate the knowledge of Marathi-speaking asthmatic patients.
 The Patient Asthma Knowledge Questionnaire is designed to explore aspects of asthma care and education program contents, such as asthma-specific knowledge, triggers, diagnostic tests, and asthma management among the patients.
-Patient asthma knowledge questionnaire was developed and validated by Daniel Beaurivage et al. in 2017 [1], is a questionnaire on asthma knowledge and self-management that is based on the core requirements outlined in the Global Initiative for Asthma (GINA) strategy report [1].
+Patient asthma knowledge questionnaire was developed and validated by Beaurivage et al. in 2017 [1], is a questionnaire on asthma knowledge and self-management that is based on the core requirements outlined in the Global Initiative for Asthma (GINA) strategy report [1].
 The measurement properties of the PAKQ were good in terms of content validity, face validity, criterion validity, construct validity consequences validity, reliability, and responsiveness [1].
 It's crucial to note that this tool satisfies all of the validity criteria proposed by Pink et al. [12].
 Hence we wanted to translate an equivalent Marathi version of the patient asthma knowledge questionnaire and check its reliability.
-Objective of the study is to translate an equivalent Marathi version of a patient asthma knowledge questionnaire and test its reliability.
+The objective of the study is to translate an equivalent Marathi version of a patient asthma knowledge questionnaire and test its reliability.
 We hypothesised that the Marathi version of patient asthma knowledge questionnaire is well translated and reliable tool.

 Methods Up Down